jjconway23/sports-quiz/README.md

     1. As a Returning Visitor, I want play quiz again to test my knowledge.

         1. Responsive site can be played again on any device screen size.

+-   #### Frequent User Goals

+    1. As a Frequent User, I want to check to see if there are new games added.

+        1. The user would remember how to navigate through the site.